waynodiablo/Oystercard/pills/java.md

 };
 ```

 Pretty verbose, right?
-We'll get on to the `public stateic void` etc. later --
+We'll get on to the `public static void` etc. later --
 for now see it as a bit of magic [boilerplate].
 The `System.out` part should be
 a little more familiar - we're asking Java to print a line (`println`) and then
 giving it a string to print.
-And the `class` is very much as in othe languages
+And the `class` is very much as in other languages
 -- we've made a class called 'HelloWorld'.
 Note also the curly braces and
 semicolons as you'd see in JavaScript.
 This is a feature in C-like syntax,
 although the semicolons are not optional here (this is _not_ JavaScript).